Harmonic morphisms from five-dimensional Lie groups: Abstract

 \section{Abstract}

-We consider 5-dimensional Lie groups with left-invariant Riemannian metrics.
-For such groups we give a partial classification of left-invariant conformal foliations with minimal leaves of codimension 2.
-These foliations produce local complex-valued harmonic morphisms.
+We consider five-dimensional Lie groups equipped with a left-invariant Riemannian metric.
+On such groups we construct left-invariant conformal foliations with minimal leaves of codimension 2.
+These foliations produce complex-valued harmonic morphisms locally defined on the Lie group.